 Intel 8th and 9th Gen CPUs

-The fastest gaming CPUs right now are Intel's latest (8th and 9th) generation CPUs (codename Coffee Lake).
+The fastest gaming CPUs right now are Intel's latest (8th and 9th) generation CPUs, codenamed Coffee Lake.
 The first 8th Gen parts came out in late 2017, while the first 9th Gen CPUs arrived one year later in October 2018.
-All the 8th and 9th Gen (desktop) CPUs run in socket LGA1151 motherboards with 300-series chipsets.
-(That's not to be confused with LGA1151 motherboards with 100-series or 200-series chipsets, as those are for 6th and 7th Gen Intel processors.)
+All the 8th and 9th Gen desktop CPUs run in socket LGA1151 motherboards with 300-series chipsets.
+That's not to be confused with LGA1151 motherboards with 100-series or 200-series chipsets, as those are for 6th and 7th Gen Intel processors.

 Intel's CPUs tend to be bespoke designs, adding cores in pairs with 4MB or 3MB L3 cache per pair (1MB can be disabled).
 Intel also disables Hyper-Threading support (two threads per core) on many of its processors.
-Major desktop CPUs from Intel right now consist of the following, though there are many others we're not including here:
+The major desktop CPUs from Intel right now include the Core i9-9900K / i9-9900KS, Core i7-9700K, Core i5-9600K, and Core i3-8100.

 Intel typically only supports one or two generations of CPU on its motherboards, sockets, and chipsets.
 The 8th and 9th Gen CPUs work in the same boards (though not all boards can support the i9-9900K), but I don't expect Intel's future 10th Gen (or whatever comes next) CPUs to run in today's motherboards.
 Intel's current 300-series chipsets consist (in terms of decreasing features) of the Z390, Z370, H370, B360, B365, Q370, and H310.
 Only the Z390 and Z370 support overclocking, including running system RAM at higher than spec clocks, so we largely recommend the Z-series boards.
-If you don't care about overclocking, I'd stick to the H370 chipset is fine, though again don't pay extra for enthusiast memory as you won't be able to use its full potential.
+If you don't care about overclocking, the H370 chipset is fine, though again don't pay extra for enthusiast memory as you won't be able to use its full potential.

 Intel's desktop 8th and 9th Gen CPUs come with 16 PCIe lanes, which can interface with either a single x16 slot, two x8 slots, or an x8 slot and two x4 slots.
-(Deciding which configurations to support is up to the motherboard manufacturer.)
+Deciding which configurations to support is up to the motherboard manufacturer.
 The CPU interfaces with the chipset (aka PCH, or Platform Controller Hub) via a DMI 3.0 interface that's basically the equivalent of an x4 PCIe Gen3 connection, with up to 4GB/s of bandwidth in each direction.

 The Core i5/i7/i9 parts can support up to 128GB of DDR4 (4x32GB), while the Core i3 CPUs support up to 64GB (4x16GB or 2x32GB).
 Officially, the i5/i7/i9 also support up to DDR4-2666 while the Core i3 stops at DDR4-2400.
 However, with a Z-series motherboard I have been able to run every Coffee Lake CPU with DDR4-3200 memory without incident.

 Besides its mainstream CPUs, Intel's high-end desktop (HEDT) X299 platform uses socket LGA2066 and supports a different set of Core i7 and Core i9 processors.
 These have anywhere from 6-core to 18-core designs, though the latest 10th Gen Cascade Lake-X CPUs drop the 6-core and 8-core models and stick to Core i9 X-series names.
 Note also that pricing on the 10th Gen parts has been cut roughly in half relative to the 9th gen CPUs, thanks to AMD's extremely aggressive Ryzen 3000 series.
-The X299 CPUs also have higher latency and lower clockspeeds than LGA1151, so for gaming use they're often slower than the mainstream CPUs and we don't generally recommend them as 'superior' gaming solutions.
+The X299 CPUs generally have higher latency and lower clockspeeds than LGA1151, so for gaming use they're often slower than the mainstream CPUs and we don't generally recommend them as 'superior' gaming solutions.
 But they can be good for workstation and professional tasks.

 AMD Ryzen CPUs

 AMD fell way behind in the CPU race during the past decade, but that all changed in 2017 with the introduction of the Ryzen processors.
 Per-core CPU performance improved by roughly 50 percent over AMD's previous FX-series parts, and suddenly things became very interesting in the CPU space.
 Perhaps more importantly, where Intel at the time was pushing 4-core/8-thread CPUs as its fastest mainstream solutions, AMD doubled down and released 8-core/16-thread parts at comparable prices.
 Intel responded with its 8th and 9th Gen parts.
 Now, Ryzen 3000 is pushing 16-core/32-thread in it's top-tier 3950X.

 AMD Ryzen CPUs have a basic building block called a CCX (Core Complex).
 In current Ryzen processors, the CCX has four CPU cores and 8MB of shared L3 cache, though that may change with a future version of Ryzen.
-The most popular Ryzen CPUs have a single die that contains two CCX, while the APUs have a single CCX with 4MB L3 and a Vega GPU core sharing the die.
+The most popular Ryzen CPUs have a single die that contains two CCX (up to 8 cores), while the APUs have a single CCX with 4MB L3 and a Vega GPU core sharing the die.
 AMD's Ryzen 7 CPUs are 8-core/16-thread parts, while the Ryzen 5 CPUs disable one (sometimes two) cores per CCX, making them 6-core/12-thread parts.
 The latest Ryzen 9 parts have two separate chiplets connected to an IO chiplet, providing even more cores in the same socket.

-Clockspeed for first generation Ryzen tops out at 4GHz, while second generation parts can reach 4.3GHz, and third gen can reach up to 4.7GHz.
-Those limits are for both stock and overclocked operation, in my experience.
-The upcoming third generation Ryzen parts will reach 4.6GHz on the 3900X.
+Clockspeed for first generation Ryzen tops out at 4GHz, second generation parts can reach 4.3GHz, and third gen can reach up to 4.7GHz.
+Those limits are for both stock and overclocked operation in my experience, and the more cores you have, the lower your max overclock will be.
 All AMD Ryzen CPUs are also unlocked, meaning you can try overclocking them.
 I've had only limited success with improving performance on the top X-suffix parts, as they're normally running very close to maximum performance even without overclocking.
 The non-X models however tend to be better, with overclocks of 200-400MHz being typical (depending on the model).

 One of the great things about AMD platforms is that AMD typically supports multiple generations of hardware on a single socket.
-The first and second generation (Ryzen 1000 and Ryzen 2000) CPUs and APUs all work in the same motherboards, and AMD has committed to sticking with socket AM4 at least for the upcoming third generation Ryzen 3000 parts.
+The first and second generation (Ryzen 1000 and Ryzen 2000) CPUs and APUs all work in the same motherboards, and most of the earlier boards will also support third generation Ryzen 3000 parts.
 You'll need an updated BIOS for any older motherboard, and not all motherboards are guaranteed to work with all third gen CPUs, but it's nice to not leave behind your motherboard each generation.
 Note that the latest X570 chipset boards are not backward compatible with first gen Ryzen (mostly to eliminate validation costs for the motherboard manufacturers is my understanding).

-Ryzen CPUs require a compatible motherboard—there's no way to put an AMD CPU in an Intel motherboard or vice versa, just like you can't put a Ryzen CPU in an older socket AM3+ motherboard.
+All CPUs require a compatible motherboard—there's no way to put an AMD CPU in an Intel motherboard or vice versa, just like you can't put a Ryzen CPU in an older socket AM3+ motherboard.
 The same goes for HEDT sockets like LGA2066 and sTRX40; you can't put mainstream CPUs into the HEDT motherboards, as they're physically very different sizes.
-AMD's main chipsets for the platform, in terms of features, consist of the X470, B450, X370, B350, A320, X300, and A300.
-Unless you already own a compatible motherboard, generally speaking the X470 and B450 are the ones you'll want—they're the only boards that fully support PCIe Gen4 and the latest Ryzen 3000 CPUs.
+AMD's main chipsets for the platform, in terms of features, consist of the X570, X470, B450, X370, B350, A320, X300, and A300.
+Unless you already own a compatible motherboard, generally speaking the X570 boards are the ones you'll want—they're the only boards that fully support PCIe Gen4 and the latest Ryzen 3000 CPUs.

 Here's our gaming PC build guide, for those creating their own rig.